splunk/sdds/README.md

  - Microk8s 1.26
  - Splunk 9.0+

+**Updated Topologies**
+- **VPN Configuration**  - if Universal Forwarders are connecting to Internal networks using TCP enabled bi-direction VPN; then the Internal DS nodes can be used.
+- **Alternate Configuration** - if Universal Forwarders are on an External network with no TCP connectivity to Internal DS nodes then a separate DS node can be deployed in either a Layer2/3 network accessible to the Univseral Forwarders in that subnet.
+ - - The SDDS node in this configuration should continue to send monitoring data through HEC allowing for passive monitoring of remote DS nodes.

 **A Splunk Monitoring Console app (sddsmc.tar.gz) is provided with the following:**
  - indexes.conf - defines the sdds_events, sdds_metrics & sdds_history(summary) indexes
  - inputs.conf - HEC inputs for OTEL collector